sangeetsatpathy/sangeetsatpathy/README.md

 and prints out a report at the end of all 3 sets.

 ### Assignment 8:
+Programmed a class called Fraction, which represents a non-reducable fraction.
+Fractions can be set, added, subtracted, multiplied, divided, and can they can be checked for if 2 fractions are equal.

+### Assignment 9:
+Built upon Assignment 8.
+Removed the set() function from the Fraction class and replaced it with a constructor.
+In this Assignment, I split the class into a header file and an implementation file.
+The professor provided us with the client program to test if it worked.

+### Assignment 10:
+This program prompts the user to input several numbers to store into an array.
+If the number is already stored in the array, then it will not be added again.
+The program will keep asking the user to input numbers till they enter a negative number.
+The program finally prints out the array, excluding all the extra empty spaces that haven't been filled.

 ## CS3A (Object-Oriented Methodologies in Python)